danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ![slack app display info](../images/slack-app-display-info.png "slack app display info").

-Fill in the details with something descriptive, here's what I used:
+Fill in the details, here's what I used:

-* App name: Retro Pulse
+**App name:** Retro Pulse

-* Short description: Collect ongoing feedback for your team's retrospective meeting
+**Short description:** Collect ongoing feedback for your team's retrospective meeting

-* Long description: This is a simple app to collect ongoing feedback via Slack for team retrospectives.
+**Long description:** This is a simple app to collect ongoing feedback via Slack for team retrospectives.
 While the retro meeting is typically held at the end of a sprint, shape up cycle, or project, it's useful for team members to be able to quickly submit feedback whenever it occurs during project development, otherwise good ideas or feedback can be forgotten about by the time the retro meeting is booked.

 Optionally, you can upload a logo and adjust the background color for how the app will appear in Slack.
-As I'm not a designer, I asked Bing Chat to draw a logo for me.
+As I'm not a designer, I asked [Bing Chat](https://www.bing.com/search?q=Bing+AI&showconv=1) to draw a logo for me.
 Putting this all together, here's what my Display Information looks like:

 ![slack app display info filled](../images/slack-app-display-info-filled.png "slack app display info filled")